laszlocph/gimlet-documentation/src/pages/docs/kubernetes-resources/index.md

+---
+title: 'Kubernetes Resources'
+description: |
+  Collection of Kubernetes essential and troubleshooting guides, in case you need to fix something with your applications.
+---

 # Kubernetes Resources

 Gimlet abstracts away the use of Kubernetes.
 As much as we'd like to make issues resolvable on Gimlet's UI, it's not unexpected that you'll need outside-of-Gimlet troubleshooting one day.
 For this reason, you can find a comprehensive guide about getting started and fixing the most common issues when it comes to Kubernetes.